A distributed, high-throughput and highly scalable messaging system

-Tencent Cloud Kafka (CKafka) is a distributed, high-throughput, highly scalable messaging system that is fully compatible with open-source Apache Kafka API v0.9 and v0.10.
+Tencent Cloud Kafka (CKafka) is a distributed, high-throughput and highly scalable messaging system that is fully compatible with open-source Apache Kafka API v0.9 and v0.10.
 Based on the publish/subscribe model, CKafka enables async interaction between the message producer and consumer by decoupling the messages and thereby eliminating wait time.
-CKafka supports data compression and offline and real-time data processing, making it ideal for collection of compressed logs and aggregation of monitoring data.
+CKafka supports data compression and offline and real-time data processing, making it ideal for collecting compressed logs and aggregating monitoring data.

 CKafka is fully compatible with Apache Kafka v0.9 and v0.10, completely eliminating the costs associated with cloudification.
 In addition, it works well with open-source upstream and downstream components and seamlessly supports Kafka Streams, Kafka Connect and KSQL.

 CKafka can interconnect with more than 13 Tencent Cloud products such as EMR, COS, CIS, SCS, SCF and CLS, enabling fast one-click deployment.

 CKafka boasts high clustering performance and outperforms open-source solutions in terms of productivity.
 Furthermore, its distributed deployment solution guarantees cluster stability.